The valuation pairing on an upper cluster algebra: Introduction

 \subsection{Main results}

-An upper cluster algebra is constructed from seeds.
-Each seed contains a cluster and a skew-symmetrizable matrix $B$ called its exchange matrix, see Section \ref{sec2}.
-Moreover, when the upper cluster algebra has geometric type, we can associate to $t$ the extended exchange matrix $\tilde{B}$, see Definition \ref{def:extended_exchange_mat}.
-The upper cluster algebra is said to be full rank or primitive if $\tilde{B}$ is.
-Such properties are independent of the choice of the seed.
+An upper cluster algebra is constructed from its seeds (see Section \ref{sec2} for details).
+When the upper cluster algebra has geometric type, each seed $t$ corresponds to an extended exchange matrix $\widetilde{B}_t$, see Definition \ref{def:extended_exchange_mat}.
+The upper cluster algebra is said to be {\em full rank} or {\em primitive} if $\widetilde{B}_t$ is.
+Such properties are independent of the choice of the seed $t$.

-\subsubsection{Valuation pairings, factoriality and the ray fish theorem}
+\subsubsection{Valuation pairings, factoriality and the Ray Fish Theorem}

 It is known from \cite{GLS13} that many (upper) cluster algebras are not unique factorization domains.
 In order to study the local factorization properties of upper cluster algebras, we introduce the {\em valuation pairing} (see Definition \ref{defvalu}) on any upper cluster algebra $\mathcal U$.
 To each pair $(A_{k;t},M)$ consisting of a cluster variable $A_{k;t}$ and an element $M$ in $\mathcal U$, it associates the largest integer $s$ (possibly infinity) such that $M/A_{k;t}^s$ still belongs to $\mathcal U$.
-We write $(A_{k;t}|| M)_v=s$.
+We write $(A_{k;t}\mid\mid M)_v=s$.
 Using the valuation pairing we prove that any full rank upper cluster algebra has the following {\em local unique factorization property}: For each seed $t$ of $\mathcal U$, any non-zero element $M$ can be uniquely factorized as $M=N\cdot L$, where $N$ is a cluster monomial in $t$ and $L$ is an element in $\mathcal U$ not divisible by any cluster variable in $t$.
-We will give many applications to $d$-vectors, $F$-polynomials, factoriality of upper cluster algebras and combinatorics of cluster Poisson variables.
+We give many applications to $d$-vectors, $F$-polynomials, factoriality of upper cluster algebras and combinatorics of cluster Poisson variables.

 As an application to factoriality of upper cluster algebras, we prove that a full rank upper cluster algebra $\mathcal U$ with initial seed $t_0$ is factorial if and only if each exchange binomial of $t_0$ is irreducible in the corresponding polynomial ring (see Theorem \ref{thmcufd}).
 In particular, full rank, primitive upper cluster algebras are factorial (see Theorem \ref{thmufd} (i)).
 These include principal coefficient upper cluster algebras as a special case.
 For full rank, primitive upper cluster algebras, we also prove that the numerator polynomials of non-initial cluster variables are irreducible (see Theorem \ref{thmufd} (ii)).